chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 title: Introduction
 ---

-## How to develop in chARp?
+## How to develop in chARpack?

-In this development guide we explain the fundamental implementation details about chARp.
+In this development guide we explain the fundamental implementation details about chARpack.

 ## Overview

 For a short introduction to the Unity functionalities most commonly used in this project, have a look at our small introduction <a data-sveltekit-reload href="/development/00-implementation/01-unity">Using Unity</a>.

 ### Important scripts
-chARp is built using many scripts for specific purposes (e.g. a settings script for the settings menu).
+chARpack is built using many scripts for specific purposes (e.g. a settings script for the settings menu).
 However, there are some larger and more important scripts:
 - **GlobalCtrl**: This script controls and coordinates most functionalities in the **MainScene**.
 It provides the implementation for molecule creation and manipulation, core computations and features like the *Undo* functionality.